Sony A6500 versus Canon 7D II

 The Sony Alpha A6500 and the Canon EOS 7D Mark II are two enthusiast cameras that were officially introduced, respectively, in October 2016 and September 2014.
 The A6500 is a mirrorless interchangeable lens camera, while the 7D Mark II is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 20 MP.

-An illustration of the physical size and weight of the Sony A6500 and the Canon 7D II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Sony A6500 and the Canon 7D II.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6500 – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6500 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably larger (108 percent) than the Sony A6500.
 Moreover, the 7D Mark II is substantially heavier (101 percent) than the A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.